DreamChaser Naomi Tapia

 15. What would you tell someone else who is interested in entering your field?

 Trust yourself.
 Trust your intuition.
 You are more capable and powerful than you think.
-I think (especially as BIPOC) it is easy to be discouraged from pursuing our dreams.
+I think (especially as BIPoC) it is easy to be discouraged from pursuing our dreams.
 We deserve to achieve everything we want.

 16. What do you hope people take away from your story?